SABS-R3-Epidemiology/epistrains/README.md

 ## Usage

 Below is an example of how use the package to define, solve and visualise the multi-strain SIR model.
-This model uses an exponential birth rate and models two strains with different death, recovery, and transmission rates, along with a different number of individuals initially infected with each strain.
+This model uses the default birth rate and models two strains with different death, recovery, and transmission rates, along with a different number of individuals initially infected with each strain.
+This code can also be found in `example.py`

 Import the relevant classes and functions from the epistrains package.
 ```python
 from epistrains import Population, make_br, Strain, Solver
 ```
-Generate an exponential birth rate function: $Nae^{-kN}$
+Generate a birth rate function with exponential form: $Nae^{-kN}$
 ``` python
 birth_rate_function = make_br(a=1.0, k=0.001)
 ```